Vladimir-Novick/DesktopWallpaperChanger-Linux/README.md

 # Set up automatically changing wallpaper on linux
 Personalize your desktop background (wallpaper) with a picture

-A small python script that will set your wallpaper to something random from , made for linux window managers,
+A small python script that will set your wallpaper to something random pictures from your wallpapers catalog

 [More details please look WIKI](https://github.com/Vladimir-Novick/wallpaper-changer/wiki)

-### Easy installation
+### Automatic installation

 Install.py is a simple python script that installs the wallpapper-changer.
 All images are stored in the "Home/Wallpappes" directory